gabrieleteotino/bluish-capsule/content/project/datingapp/8-extending-the-api/1-extending-the-user-model.md

 Some kind of operations are not supported by *Sqlite* so the update will fail.
 With other database (*SqlServer*, *MariaDB*, *Postgresql*) this operation just works.

 If the database is just a development we can simply drop it and the recreate it.
-If this is not possible there are some worlkaround described in the page [SQLite EF Core Database Provider Limitations](https://docs.microsoft.com/en-us/ef/core/providers/sqlite/limitations).
+If this is not possible there are some workaround described in the page [SQLite EF Core Database Provider Limitations](https://docs.microsoft.com/en-us/ef/core/providers/sqlite/limitations).

 ```shell
 dotnet ef database drop